 As noted above, the Authority considers that the fidelity fund model is not inherently suited to the provision of home indemnity insurance (including non-completion and defect risks) in Western Australia.
 Ultimately, this lack of suitability translates into a relatively high risk of failure.
-In its review of a fidelity fund model, PWC found that the risk of fund failure was high and ultimately this risk would be transferred to Government as it would be forced to either bail out the fund or become a provider of home indemnity insurance.216
+In its review of a fidelity fund model, PWC found that the risk of fund failure was high and ultimately this risk would be transferred to Government as it would be forced to either bail out the fund or become a provider of home indemnity insurance.213

 PWC modelling indicates that a fidelity fund would be most vulnerable in its early years of operation as it would struggle to accumulate sufficient capital reserves needed (estimated to be about \$67 million in its early years of operation).
-It is highly improbable that building association would have access to this amount of capital.
+It is highly improbable that building associations would have access to this amount of capital.
 Simulation modelling undertaken by PWC indicates that there are high risks that the fund would be placed in a vulnerable financial position.
-218
+It is a vulnerable financial position.

 An alternative approach was modelled in which the fidelity fund commenced with a starting capital base of \$5 million and operated with a government guarantee (charged to the fund at a rate of 8 per cent of the value of the guarantee).
-PWC modelling shows that over a ten year period, it would be expected (indicated by the mean modelling result) that the fund would call on the government guarantee twice; and that there would be a 25 per cent probability of the guarantee being called on three times and a 5 per cent probability of it being called upon six times within ten years.219
+PWC modelling shows that over a ten year period, it would be expected (indicated by the mean modelling result) that the fund would call on the government guarantee twice, and that there would be a 25 per cent probability of the guarantee being called on three times, and a 5 per cent probability of it being called upon six times within ten years.216

-The Authority considers that a fidelity fund model would be unable to provide a stable vehicle to protect consumers against risks incurred both during the construction and warranty periods.
-Ultimately the Government would carry a high level of risk as the provider of last resort protection if a fidelity fund model were implemented.
+The Authority considers that a fidelity fund model operated by a non-Government organisation (such as an industry association) would be unable to provide a stable vehicle to protect consumers against risks incurred both during the construction and warranty periods.

-The fidelity fund model does not pass the hurdle criteria and hence is not considered further.
+The fidelity fund model as operated by an industry association does not pass the hurdle criteria and hence is not considered further.

-215 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, p.34.
+212 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, p.34.

-216 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, pp.33-34.
+213 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, pp.33-34.

-217 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, p.36
+214 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, p.36

-218 Defined as a position in which the fund has less capital than required.
+215 Defined as a position in which the fund has less capital than required.

-219 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, p.67.
+216 PWC, 2013, Analysis of Home Indemnity Insurance Scheme Designs, Final Report to ERA, p.67.